 One of the most common questions we get asked is about charities that are having an impact with Indigenous communities in Australia.

 We’ve identified 6 broad categories of charities which include Health, Healing, Women’s Support, Education, Homelessness and Activism.
 We also hope to see this number grow in the future too.
+If you cannot offer financial support, check out givit.org, where you can donate goods that have been requested or donate your time.

 Children’s Ground is a charity that has had a big impact in 2018.
 Most notably when celebrity Ambassador Pat Cash made national headlines after advocating about Indigenous disadvantage.
 Children’s Ground has a wider scope of health, education, social and economic development and systematic change that has a ground up approach.
 They currently work with communities in the Northern Territory.